 To help stop your feline friend from continuing this destructive habit, we have come up with the top 5 solutions for eliminating this behaviour.

 Trim Kitty’s Nails

 Grooming your feline’s nails often is a great way to make sure that she cannot scratch the furniture.
 Be sure to purchase special pet claw clippers, as regular nail clippers may cut the nails too short, causing pain, bleeding, or infection.
-Cat nail clippers are a great option because they are shaped similar to scissors, which makes them easy to handle when in use. how to cut cat nails with human clippers If you are unsure how to clip a cat’s nails there are many videos available online that can show you exactly how to safely clip a feline’s nails.
+Cat nail clippers are a great option because they are shaped similar to scissors, which makes them easy to handle when in use.
+Copper kettle If you are unsure how to clip a cat’s nails there are many videos available online that can show you exactly how to safely clip a feline’s nails.

 Pet stores sell nail caps that can be placed over a cat’s nails until the nails grow out and the caps fall off.
 These caps are rounded on the outside so that a feline cannot scratch anything while they are on its paws.
 The caps should last on a cat’s nails for 1-2 months.

 Cats dislike the smell of oranges and lemons.
 Spraying these scents on furniture and in the rooms where your kitty resides will make the locations less desirable for scratching because his or her scent is no longer on the furniture.
 There are even special deterrent sprays that can help prevent future scratching.
 These sprays contain citrus and herbal ingredients that will remove a feline’s scent completely from your furniture.
 It is important to note that you do not want to spray your kitty with this spray, as this can be harmful to a cat’s health.